 - When ads are ideally run – are you a 9-5 business or do you have longer hours?
 Make sure ads run when someone is there to answer the phone!

-- Define conversions so you accurately payout to a distribution partner for the right kind of call.
+- Define conversions so you accurately payout to a publisher for the right kind of call.

 Always Review Performance